rohan843/cybersecurity-notes/README.md

 3. **Hybrid solution**: An organization may choose to use a combination to self-hosted and cloud hosted tools.
 This allows organizations to **leverage the benefits of the cloud, while also maintaining control over confidential data**.

 > Splunk Enterprise, Splunk Chronicle and Chronicle are commonly used SIEM solutions used by organizations.

+### Splunk

+Splunk is a data analysis platform, and Splunk Enterprise provides SIEM solutions.

+**Splunk Enterprise** is a self-hosted tool used to retain, analyze and search an organization's log data to provide security information and alerts in real time.